 - Your child is motivated to learn coding to play with the robot

-Hopscotch: Best Kid Coding App for Making a Game
+Hopscotch: Best Kid Coding App for Game Design

-- Encourages your child by letting them make their own games
+- Encourages your child by teaching them game development

 - Gives your child a playground for their imagination to run free